 What is the Zone of Proximal Development?

-The zone of proximal development (ZPD), is a concept frequently used in lecture theatres by university professors but why is it important for classrooms in helping learners with skill development?
+The zone of proximal development (ZPD), is an educational concept frequently quoted in lecture theatres by university professors but why is it so significant for classroom teachers in advancing learners skill development?
 The main idea of the Zone of proximal development is that a person with more knowledge can enhance a student’s learning by guiding them through a task slightly above their aptitude.
 As the learner gains more competence, the expert steadily stops guidance until the learner becomes able to do the task by themselves.
 In this article, we will argue that with an appropriate level of adult guidance we cannot only improve access to education but we can advance learning outcomes for the more able student.

 The zone of proximal development indicates the difference between what a student can do without guidance and what he can achieve with the encouragement and guidance of a skilled partner.